bootstrap-vue/bootstrap-vue/docs/markdown/reference/validation/README.md

 # Form Validation

-Bootstrap-Vue does not include form validation by default; we leave that up to the many existing form validation plugins.
+BootstrapVue does not include form validation by default; we leave that up to the many existing form validation plugins.
 Below are some examples of plugins and how they may be integrated.

 ## Vuelidate

 Vuelidate provides "Simple, lightweight model-based validation for Vue.js".
 Installation instructions and other documentation can be found at https://monterail.github.io/vuelidate.

 ### Vuelidate Example

 This example shows how to add different validation and feedback to two form fields, as well as dynamically disable the submit button based on the form validity.

-This is a verbose example designed to show how Bootstrap-Vue and Vuelidate interact; in larger applications, you'd likely want to abstract some of the functionality, such as creating a standard error message component.
+This is a verbose example designed to show how BootstrapVue and Vuelidate interact; in larger applications, you'd likely want to abstract some of the functionality, such as creating a standard error message component.

 ```html
 <template>